 A new model of pedagogical and methodological transformation is applied to give students the opportunity to identify real-world problems to be understood from a mathematical and scientific basis, to find realistic solutions and to accompany and lead their own learning process, thus encouraging creativity, curiosity, personalized analysis, exchange of ideas, cooperative work and critical thinking.

 In order to transfer these new skills and knowledge, it is essential that teachers, given the technological reality that we live in the classroom today, have tools and resources that allow them to use it effectively and transmit the new skills and knowledge to students.
-For this reason, the CIM UPC offers courses such as Educ@Tech, ideal for entering the world of digital manufacturing and 3D printing.
+This is why CIM UPC offers training courses such as Educ@tech, ideal for entering the world of digital manufacturing and 3D printing.

 We also develop activities in the classroom of the same centers, to disseminate the technology through demonstrative and gamified methodologies, where through games the students assimilate the concepts of Industry 4.0.